CharbelJ/cloud-pub-sub/README.md

 ## Description

-This is a Laravel Application that uses Cloud Pub/Sub to publish messages:
+This is a Laravel Application that uses Cloud Pub/Sub to publish and pull messages:

 ## Getting started